As a 2nd grade teacher, I am always looking for creative ways to increase confidence and success with oral reading fluency.

 Enter, the amazing Jen Jones with Hello Literacy and her Poems For All Year K-2.
 They fit perfectly in a composition notebook and have been the mainstay of our morning routine.
-The poems are black and white, come two to a page, I copy them, cut in half, sort by month and voila, ready to go!
+The poems are black and white, come two to a page and are easy to prep.
+I simply copy them, cut the page in half, and sort by month, and voila, morning work is ready to go.

 Our routine looks like this:

-- Glue your poem into your Poem Notebook
+- Glue poem into their notebook

 - Circle the rhyming words